Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 I would like to acknowledge

 * My Code Institute mentor, Jubril Akolade, for reviewing my project and inspiring me to improve my website.
-* The Code Institute tutor team, who were available and guided me whenever I was stuck troubleshooting issues during the development of my project.
+* The Code Institute tutor team, who were available and guided me whenever I was stuck troubleshooting issues during the development of my projects.
 * My partner and friends, who took the time to test my website on their devices and provided constructive feedback.